Women in Sudan: Education

 The difference in education between boys and girls is one of the most obvious and critical inequalities in Sudan.
 Girls in general just learn how to read and write and some simple arithmetic and exit school when they reach puberty, which coincides with six years of primary school.
 The Gender Parity Index in primary education in Sudan as of 2006 was 0.8.
 This index is used to measure the relative access to education of males and females.
 The gender parity index is calculated first by determining the population of official school age for each level of education.
 Then, the Gross Enrollment Ratio would be calculated and the number of students enrolled in each level is divided by the population of official school age children.
 The result is multiplied by one hundred.
 This is all separate for girls and boys.
 "The Gender parity index is then calculated by dividing the female Gross Enrollment Ratio by the male Gross Enrollment Ratio for the given level of education."
 A lot of educational and classification information is needed for this calculation, thus as of 2012 there are eight United Nations countries that do not collect the necessary data to compute the gender parity index.

 The female population with at least a secondary education in 2010 was 12.8% for females compared with 18.2% for males.
 Although both of these are very low, males have a statistically more significant opportunity to obtain a secondary education.

+The first class of students to complete studies at the university dates from 1930.
+In 2017, women are the majority in universities (52% compared to 48% for men).
+Although the desire to educate oneself is a primary motivation, the need for additional income in an economic context where the income of the head of the family is no longer sufficient pushes women to go to university in order to find a job afterwards.
+One example is for the discipline of archaeology, as Ghalia Garelnabi has commented to The Guardian, gender diversity in archaeology in Sudan has increased in her lifetime: during her studies there were three women on the course, but in 2022 there were 20.